makkus/freckles/src/freckles/doc/glossary.md

 frecklecutable
 :    Technically also a *frecklet*, but used to refer to high-level *frecklets* that most likely will only be called directly
      by a user or script, not other frecklets.
 Basically a *frecklet* that has reached drinking-age.

+tempting
+:    A Python [library](https://gitlab.com/frkl/tempting) that does fancy staff with jinja templates.
+It is used by *freckles* to dynamically create *frecklets* out of template files.
+Needs documentation.

+variable adapter
+:    plugins that can fetch values for variables, are specified lie: ``::<adapter_name>::``.
+Most important one is the ``::ask::`` one, which can be used to let freckles prompt you for the value on the command-line